codership/documentation/galeracluster/source/migration.rst

 ============================
 .. _`migration`:

-For systems that already have instances of the standalone versions of MySQL, MariaDB or Percona XtraDB, the Galera Cluster installation replaces the existing database server with a new one that includes the wsrep API patch.
+For systems that already have instances of the standalone versions of MySQL, MariaDB or Percona XtraDB, the Galera Cluster installation replaces the existing database server with a new one that includes the :term:`wsrep API` patch.
 This only affects the database server, not the data.

 When upgrading from a standalone database server, you must take some additional steps in order to subsequently preserve and use your data with Galera Cluster.